 New Delhi / Gurgaon, India

 Since mid 2006 I have grappled with climate change and what it means for us.
-During this time I sought to learn, and simultaneously attempted to influence, the issues surrounding it - mainly in technology and policy advocacy.
+As an activist and campaigner, I sought to learn and simultaneously, attempted to influence the issues surrounding it - in technology and policy advocacy.
+As a consultant, I studied markets and created portfolios in sustainability services and renewable energy investment.

-After thousands of hours of research, delivering about two dozen public talks, countless conferences, hundreds of online discussions, a few media appearances (including Reuters, News Television, and BBC radio), tenacious activism, and continuous evolution of my own ideas about what ought to be done - I may have come across some answers but the issue remains far from being addressed.
+After thousands of hours of research, tenacious activism, working up-close with NGOs as well as the industry, delivering about two dozen public talks, countless conferences, hundreds of online discussions, a few media appearances (including Reuters, News Television, and BBC radio), and continuous evolution of my own ideas about what ought to be done - I may have found some answers but the issue remains far from being addressed.

 In the despair filled world of climate change the only place I've found real and lasting hope is in a beautiful vision inspired by "The Ringing Cedars of Russia" book series by Vladimir Megre.
-The books have influenced me a great deal and I'm now working towards the vision.
+The books have triggered a transition movement in Russia and have profoundly influenced me.
+I am now working towards the vision.

 Climate Revolution Initiative, an RTI campaign I founded and ran for a few years is now retired.
 I no longer deliver talks.
-I still consider myself an activist though and occasionally post on Green-India group started over eight years ago.
+I still consider myself an activist though and occasionally post on Green-India group started over nine years ago.

 Older entries in this blog relate to my former occupation in user experience design; long time interest in business innovation, strategy, ethics; and venture creation.

 Jump to Archives of Orange Hues blog.